How to boot Xen over PXE and NFS on PC Engines apu2

 something pretty simple using our automated testing infrastructure.

-Unfortunately, this has to wait a little bit since when I started this work I had
+Unfortunately, this has to wait a little bit since when I started this work I

-to play with a different configuration.
+had to play with a

-If you don’t have PXE, DHCP (if needed) and NFS set up I recommend to read
+If you don’t have PXE, DHCP (if needed) and NFS set up I recommend to read above

-above blog post or just use pxe-server
+blog post or just use pxe-server and

-and dhcp-server.
+dhcp-server.

 Xen installation in Debian stable